Yan-Hauw/BlogAppApi/README.md

 ### Blog post field types and details:

-id: automatically set to be 1 greater than id of object with greatest id in database.
+id: automatically set to be 1 greater than id of object with greatest id in database. <br>
-author_name: cannot be empty string, max length 100 characters
+author_name: cannot be empty string, max length 100 characters <br>
-title: cannot be empty string, max length 50 characters
+title: cannot be empty string, max length 50 characters <br>
-content: cannot be empty string, no restriction on max length, limitation of SQLite 3 database
+content: cannot be empty string, no restriction on max length, limitation of SQLite 3 database <br>
 created_at: django automatically initializes this to be the time at which request is sent

 ### Base URL